Kings vs. Avalanche Prediction & Picks - October 11

 Kings vs. Avalanche Prediction & Picks: Line, Spread, Over/Under - October 11

-The Los Angeles Kings and Colorado Avalanche take the ice for the season opener at Crypto.com Arena on Wednesday, October 11 at 10:00 PM ET on TNT.
+The Colorado Avalanche and Los Angeles Kings take the ice at Crypto.com Arena in a season opener on Wednesday, October 11 at 10:00 PM ET on TNT and Max.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-As the puck drops for the beginning of the NHL season, here is who we project to bring home the win in Wednesday's action.
+With the puck dropping for the start of the NHL season, here is who we pick to take home the victory in Wednesday's action.

 Kings vs. Avalanche Predictions for Wednesday

-Our computer model for this game expects a final result of Kings 4, Avalanche 3.
+Our computer model for this contest expects a final score of Kings 4, Avalanche 3.

 - Computer Predicted Spread: Kings (-0.6)